davidhiguita/js-challenge-video-clipper/README.md

 This app allow you load a video from youtube (using the id) or adding a url where is video uploaded.
 Next images will show you some instructions to use this app.

+To save data of this app (I don't use any permanent storage like LocalStorage).
+I'm using [React Api Context](https://reactjs.org/docs/context.html) to save data (clips and main video).
+For styles I used [material-ui](https://material-ui.com/).

 ![App init](screenshots/0-ch-init.png)
 ![Playing default video](screenshots/1-ch-init-playing.png)